lutianzhou001/neofura-doc/docs/APIs/GetScCallByContractHash.md

 ## GetScCallByContractHash

- Gets the ScCall by the contract hash.
+Gets the transaction details of contract invocation by the contract script hash.

 ### Parameters